-Country music goes high tech with 360 videos for its “CMA Fest” broadcast
+Country music goes high tech with 360 videos for its ‘CMA Fest’ broadcast

 NGOs and nonprofits, apply to exhibit at TechCrunch Disrupt SF’s Startup Alley

-On Wednesday night ABC will be airing the CMA Music Festival, Nashville’s paean to the boot-scootin, honky-tonkin, hoedown throwdown music that the Grand Ole Opry helped build.
+On Wednesday night ABC will be airing the CMA Music Festival, Nashville’s paean to the boot-scootin’, honky-tonkin’, hoedown throw-down music that the Grand Ole Opry helped build.

 As part of the celebrations, some of country music’s rising and established stars are going to be streaming in 360 video on YouTube — airing select songs from their performance as if you were there.

-As far as modern country goes, the songs aren’t terrible (it’s modern country so don’t ask for much).
+As far as modern country goes, the songs aren’t terrible (it’s modern country, so don’t ask for much).

-The Cole Swindley song “Flatliner” (featuring Dierks Bentley) wouldn’t have been missed on a middling Poison album (because every record has its thorn) and Brett Eldredge’s “Somethin’ I’m Good At” is good at being inoffensive country pop (as an old Southerner, I like my country music gnarled and ancient like Willie Nelson or Hank Williams).
+The Cole Swindell song “Flatliner” (featuring Dierks Bentley) wouldn’t have been missed on a middling Poison album (because every record has its thorn) and Brett Eldredge’s “Somethin’ I’m Good At” is good at being inoffensive country pop (as an old Southerner, I like my country music gnarled and ancient like Willie Nelson or Hank Williams).

 The 360 video features only work on YouTube in the desktop or mobile version, so don’t expect to be able to see it in the embedded videos below.